English Wikipedia: English varieties

-One controversy in the English Wikipedia concerns which national variety of the English language is to be preferred, two candidates being American English and British English.
-Suggestions range from standardizing upon a single form of English to forking the English Wikipedia project.
-A style guideline states, "the English Wikipedia has no general preference for a major national variety of the language" and "an article on a topic that has strong ties to a particular English-speaking nation uses the appropriate variety of English for that nation".
+A notable discussion within the English Wikipedia community concerns the preference for national variety of the English language, particularly American English and British English.
+Various suggestions have been made, ranging from standardizing a single form of English to creating separate versions of the English Wikipedia project.
+According to a style guideline, "the English Wikipedia has no general preference for a major national variety of the language" and "an article on a topic that has strong ties to a particular English-speaking nation uses the appropriate variety of English for that nation."

 Disputed articles

-A 2013 study from Oxford University concluded that the most disputed articles on the English Wikipedia tended to be broader issues, while on other language Wikipedias the most disputed articles tended to be regional issues; this is due to the English language's status as a global lingua franca, which means that some who edit the English Wikipedia have English as their second language.
-The study stated that the most disputed entries on the English Wikipedia were: George W. Bush, anarchism, Muhammad, list of WWE personnel, global warming, circumcision, United States, Jesus, race and intelligence, and Christianity.
+A 2013 study from Oxford University found that the most disputed articles on the English Wikipedia tend to address broader, global issues.
+In contrast, articles on other languages' Wikipedias often focus on regional issues.
+This pattern is attributed to the status of English as a global lingua franca, leading to contributions from many editors for whom English is a second language.
+The study identified the most disputed entries on the English Wikipedia as George W. Bush, anarchism, Muhammad, list of WWE personnel, global warming, circumcision, United States, Jesus, race and intelligence, and Christianity.

+Research published in 2024 determined that several groups of connected accounts had coordinated to promote Russian propaganda narratives and state-controlled media sources in articles, related to Russian-Ukrainian relations and Russia's war with Ukraine.

 Threats against high schools

-Incidents of threats of violence against high schools on Wikipedia have been reported in the press.
-The Glen A. Wilson High School was the subject of such a threat in 2008, and a 14-year-old was arrested for making a threat against Niles West High School on Wikipedia in 2006.
+There have been reports of threats of violence against high schools made on Wikipedia.
+In 2006, a 14-year-old was arrested for making a threat against Niles West High School on Wikipedia.
+In 2008, Glen A. Wilson High School was the subject of such a threat.